-My name is Wang Zhen, and my English name is Alex.
+My name is Wang Zhen, my English name is Alex.
 I’m 40 years old.
 I’m a blind person.
-I lost my vision in 2009, and with it I lost almost everything.
+I lost my vision in 2009, and with it, I lost almost everything.
 I lost my family, my job, and a lot of other things I was used to having.

 I felt like I could still do something and I tried to express it, but nobody understood me.

-Now I have my own business, I’m the founder of a charity group named Renpin Community Service center for disabilities, and I’m also the founder of a computer company, which designs non-barrier games and applications for visually impaired persons.
+Now I have my own business, I’m the founder of a charity group named Renpin Community Service center for disabilities, and I’m also the founder of a computer company that designs non-barrier games and applications for visually impaired persons.

-At this point of my life, I was quite like a normal person other people in Shanghai: I enjoyed competition.
+At this point in my life, I was quite like other people in Shanghai: I enjoyed competition.
 My wishes were to continue having a good job, a good family, and good friends.
 But from the moment I became blind, everything changed radically.
 I had no opportunities anymore.
-I lost my confidence, and I lost the possibility to be normal –as I was told, I had to live the life of a blind person.
+I lost my confidence, and I lost the possibility to be normal – as I was told, I had to live the life of a blind person.

-A life of a blind person is to stay home, or become a massager.
+The life of a blind person is to stay home or become a massager.

-But I did, and it’s very exciting, because I can design my own way to work, my own way to live.
+But I did, and it’s very exciting because I can design my own way to work, my own way to live.
 With my partner, I design projects for visually impaired people.
-We receive different kinds of support, and we offer services to other visually impaired people, to help them being more confident and independent.
+We receive different kinds of support, and we offer services to other visually impaired people, to help them be more confident and independent.